Public research and development

 Since the 1960s, private businesses in the U.S. have provided an increasing share of funding for research and development, as direct federal funding waned.

 Public research and development (Public R&D) refers to the R&D activities related to public sectors, including governments, colleges and non-profit organizations.
-Public R&D include academic fundamental research, applied research and R&D grants and contracts to private sectors, where later two are known as 'R&D subsidy'.
+Public R&D include academic basic research, applied research and R&D grants and contracts to private sectors, where later two are known as 'R&D subsidy'.
 Public R&D could be understood as a funder or a performer of an R&D activity.
 According to National Science Foundation in U.S., in 2015, R&D expenditures performed by federal governments, local governments, colleges and non-profit organizations are 54, 0.6, 64, and 20 billions of dollars, respectively.
 Meanwhile, industries perform R&D expenditures of 356 billion dollars.
 Moreover, R&D expenditures funded by federal governments, local governments, colleges and non-profit organizations are 121, 4.3, 17, and 19 billions of dollars, respectively.
 R&D expenditures funded by industries are 333 billion dollars.
 In terms of R&D funders, public R&D to private R&D ratio is about 0.5.

 Israel is the world leader as a percentage of GDP in public spending in research and development, the United States leads in total sums spent.